EdenIsHereToStay/EdenAGi/README.md

 Start your journey into the future of AI today.
 Click to discover how you can be a part of this exciting venture: [ https://www.projecteden.online/getting-started ].

-Let's explore the limitless potential of Ai and AGi together. #ProjectEdenAGI #FutureOfAI #OpenSourceRevolution [ see: https://www.projecteden.online/getting-started ]

 ### Engineering Rounds Explained
 Engineering Rounds constitute the operational core of EdenAGI, facilitating communication between AI agents through well-designed prompt templates.
 This cyclic process includes initiation, data processing, synthesis by the core of EdenAGI, and ends with a system memory update, promoting constant learning and evolution of the system.